Patient education: Systemic lupus erythematosus (SLE) (Beyond the Basics)

 Digestive system — The digestive system can be affected by medications often used to treat lupus, including glucocorticoids and NSAIDs.
-These medicines can cause upset stomach, or less commonly, stomach ulcers.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+These medicines can cause upset stomach, or, less commonly, stomach ulcers.
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

 However, severe abdominal pain, nausea, and vomiting can occur if lupus affects the pancreas (pancreatitis), the lining of the abdomen (peritonitis), or the large intestine (colitis).